subdigital/blog/source/_posts/2011-08-17-my-vim-journey.markdown

 - Press `h`, `j`, `k`, `l` to move the cursor around.
 It will feel weird, but you start to appreciate not lifting your hand off of the home row to reach for the arrow keys.
-- Press `gg` to go to the end of a document, `G` to go to the top of the document.
+- Press `G` to go to the end of a document, `gg` to go to the top of the document.
 - Press `i` to go to insert mode at the current position
+- Press `I` to insert at the beginning of the line
+- Press `a` to "append" content after the cursor
-- Press `a` to "append" content at the end of the current line
+- Press `A` to "append" content at the end of a line
 - Type `cw` ("change word") to replace the current word and go into insert mode
 - Type `dta` to ("delete 'til the letter a") in a line

 In Insert Mode: